Welcome to Boston’s Premier Parking Facility!

 Dirty Windshield?
 We installed a windshield washing station on our Lobby level near the tire inflation station.

 While many businesses were hibernating during the pandemic, we installed 30 more Level 2 Electric Vehicle charging stations, bringing our facility total to 41 stations!
 Our stations are part of the Chargepoint network.
 There are eleven on the Lobby Level and six near the elevators on each of Levels 1-5.
 There is no fee to use the stations, but regular parking rates apply as you exit the Garage.
 In order to provide access to the stations, EV’s must be moved to regular parking spaces once fully charged.
-In February 2024, 411 unique drivers used our stations for 1,324 charging sessions!
-We have avoided more than 578,086 kg of greenhouse gasses, the equivalent of planting over 14,823 trees and letting them grow for 10 years.
+In October 2024, 493 unique drivers used our stations for 1,860 charging sessions!
+We have avoided more than 776,287 kg of greenhouse gasses, the equivalent of planting more than 19,905 trees and letting them grow for 10 years.

 To conserve drinking water, The Garage at Post Office Square has recently installed an Integrated Water Management & Green Infrastructure system which uses reclaimed groundwater to flush our toilets.
 We use a blue dye to easily identify the non-potable water.